ashislaha/DS-ALGO-in-swift/README.md

 2. BST Deletion
 3. kth Smallest Element in BST
 4. Is Binary tree a BST
+5. Least Common Ancestor(lca) between 2 nodes in a BST.
-5. Inorder Successor and Inorder Predecessor of a node in BST
+6. Inorder Successor and Inorder Predecessor of a node in BST
-6. Print BST nodes within a specific range
+7. Print BST nodes within a specific range
-7. Convert a sorted array into BST
+8. Convert a sorted array into BST

 B. Linked List :